2.5 Responsible business conduct towards the financial sector

 Minimising reputational risks

 SZKB’s reputation is a key component of its sustainability strategy and is largely responsible for its long-term success.
 The trust of clients, employees, business partners and the general public is earned through consistent transparency, reliability and responsible action.
-By launching new processes, such as the due diligence process in procurement, SZKB sets new internal standards and minimises its reputational risks.
+By launching new processes, such as the due diligence process in procurement, SZKB sets internal standards and minimises its reputational risks.

 Assessment of effectiveness